Settlements

 Project Cost Register

-NOTE: Project costs can be created and reviewed not only by the administrator but also by the Assistant Project Manager, Manager, Project Manager, Estimator, and Accountant.
+NOTE: Project costs can be created and reviewed not only by the administrator but also by the Project Manager’s Assistant, Manager, Project Manager, Estimator, and Accountant.

 You can add a project cost in the following order: